compciv/homeworkhome/txdeathrow_scraper/README.md

 # txdeathrow_scraper

+This assignment is a continuation of [txdeathrow_check](../txdeathrow_check), but instead of just counting items in a list (i.e. BS4 table row elements), we convert each table row into a Python dictionary, which can be serialized into a data format (CSV/JSON) or used by another Python program.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**  *generated with [DocToc](https://github.com/thlorenz/doctoc)*

 - [Overview](#overview)
 - [Requirements](#requirements)